Device Review

 Getting the most out of Screen Time iOS parental controls starts with understanding Apple's Family Sharing feature.
 On a parent phone, you'll want to establish a parent as the "Organizer," for the family, who functions as the Administrator.

-Step 1 – Select “Settings.”
-Step 2 – Click on your Apple ID on the top.
-Step 3 – Click “Family Sharing” and then follow the steps in steps 4-6 below.
+Step 1 - Select "Settings."
+Step 2 - Click on your Apple ID on the top.
+Step 3 - Click "Family" and then follow steps 4-6 below.

-Steps 7 – 9 – **IMPORTANT** Apple pays very close attention to the birthday attached to your child’s Apple ID, so make sure it’s correct.
+Step 6 - **IMPORTANT** Apple pays close attention to the birthday attached to your child's Apple ID, so make sure it's correct.

-For example: if you attempt to add someone as a “child” in Family Sharing, but you set the birthday to 20, Apple will classify them as an adult.
-You cannot exert any of the Screen Time controls over anyone who is ≥18 according to the birthday on their Apple ID.
+For example: if you attempt to add someone as a "child" in Family Sharing, but you set the birthday to 20, Apple will classify them as an adult.
+You cannot exert any Screen Time controls over anyone β‰₯18 according to the birthday on their Apple ID.

-Screen Time Step 2 – Set-up Screen Time Features
+Screen Time Setup Phase 2 - Set-up Screen Time Features

-Click back into Settings and then Screen Time (Step 10).
-You should see the child you just added (Step 11) and then you’ll want to enable Screen Time for that child (Step 12).
+Click back into Settings and then Screen Time (Step 7).
+You should see the child you just added (Step 8) and then you'll want to enable the various Screen Time for that child (Steps 9-10) by tapping through the options provided by Apple.

 **Special Note - I had one parent ask us this, "In Our Pact, I can just shut down my kid's apps, which I love.
 Can I do that in Screen Time?"